Oliver Townend in bidding duel for €49,000 top lot at Tattersalls event horse sale

 Oliver Townend was the underbidder on the top lot in the inaugural Goresbridge Tattersalls Ireland Select Event Horse Sale on Thursday evening (31 May).

-The sale was held alongside the horse trials at Tattersalls and 15 horses were auctioned.
+The horse sales were held alongside the horse trials at Tattersalls and 15 horses were auctioned.
 The horses were chosen by event horse agent Sally Parkyn and Lt Col Brian McSweeney (ret).

 The top lot was Master Class Ramiro (lot 10), a four-year-old by Ramiro B, out of a mare who is a granddaughter of Master Imp through her damline.
 The horse was consigned by Jason Higgins.
 He was the subject of a bidding duel between Oliver Townend and Chris Gould, with Chris the successful buyer at €49,000 (£43,000).